 Listen, I'm telling you, they've been predicting the San Andreas Fault and a possible potential really big earthquake in Southern California for a long time.

-That was that was um unbelievable if you remember the bridge at that time.
+That was unbelievable if you remember the bridge at that time.

-And uh it's a scary thing, and I you know, I know we I never thought we had earthquakes in New York to one day we're doing the radio program.
+And I, you know, I know we, I never thought we had earthquakes in New York until one day we're doing the radio program.

-Linda, remember that day, and man, we just uh you feel the roll of the earthquake.
+And man, we just, you feel the roll of the earthquake.

 I can't even imagine New York.